The GS – April 2019

 While chatting with a fellow also attending the show we got to talking about our motorcycles.
 He arrived on a BMW RT but told me he also had an R90/6 Airhead at home along with a GS.
 I mentioned that I wanted a GS because my R1150R was too short for me, I just couldn't get comfortable on it, and I really wanted a GS.
 My new friend then said that his GS was too tall for him and he didn't feel comfortable riding it.
 He also mentioned that the GS needed some work but because he wasn't going to be able to ride it comfortably he wasn't excited about doing the work.
 My mind started spinning - I might have a solution for both of us.
 I suggested we swap motorcycles to solve each others' problems.
 My R1150R would definitely fit him better, I want a GS, and something that needs wrench attention always makes me happy.
 We talked, exchanged phone numbers, sent pictures of the motorcycles to each other and agreed to think about it.
 A week later we met halfway between our houses and did just that.
 Strix is now being ridden A LOT and my new friend's former GS is getting the wrench attention it needs to return to its former glory.

 The best part of this trade is that it really was a trade.
 We swapped motorcycles, no money changed hands, and no sales tax was collected by the DMV when we each registered the motorcycles.
 On the bills of sale we listed the price of the motorcycles as "Even Trade".
 This is all perfectly legal - we both checked with our respective county DMVs - which made the DMV cost for the swap $25 which is essentially the processing fee.
-I'm even getting a $6 refund on property taxes because the GS is older (1995) than Strix (2003).
-A little conversation, a little driving, and an hour at the DMV and Strix has a new home where he'll be ridden and I have a GS I can wrench on this winter and ride.
+I'm even getting a $6 refund on property taxes because the GS is older (1995) than the R1150R (2003).
+A little conversation, a little driving, an hour at the DMV, and the R1150R has a new home where he'll be ridden and I have a GS I can wrench on this winter and ride.
 My knees are already happier!

 The GS has a few issues that need to be addressed for me to begin riding it.
 Here's what I see as Phase 1 work: